keithledgerwood/WICLab-guide/01-introduction.md

 ### TechCamps Outline

-Where's my GPS?
-On the left, you’ll find an outline of today’s mission which also serves as your control panel.
-This TechCamps - Workforce Identity Cloud consists of seven sections, each with its own subsections.
-As you progress through the sections, the subsections will display.
+On the left of the screen, you’ll find an outline of today’s mission which also serves as your navigation control panel.
+This TechCamps - Workforce Identity Cloud workshop consists of six lab sections, each containing  subsections.
 You also have the ability to collapse the outline by clicking on the arrow icon.

    |||
    |:-----|:-----|